nicolacimmino/C64-Music-Routine/README.md

 ### WIN - Wait Init ###

 Initialises the wait counter to the desired amount of ticks a following wait instruction will have to wait.
 The amount of ticks to wait is encoded in the lower nibble of the command byte as the amount of ticks/2, this allows waits ranging from 33mS to to 528mS in steps of 33mS.
+Note that while MUWAIT is an 8 bit register, so can be set for a delay up to 256 ticks (roughly 4 seconds), the WIN instruction allows to set it only up to 32 because of the limited size of P1.
+This was considered enough for intra-instruction durations, longer durations can be set for the whole note in the track note length byte.

 ```
 LENGTH:1        STATUS Y---